Terry-Diana/Terry-Diana/README.md

 - 🌱 Always improving my skills
 - 👯 I’m looking to collaborate with other developers on open source projects
-- 🥅 2023 Goals: Learn more about web3
+- 🥅 2024 Goals: Deepen my knowledge in JavaScript tech stacks
 - ⚡ Fun fact: I love to sketch, hike and play all sports

 ---